Charles Ives: Early life and education

 Ives moved to New Haven, Connecticut, in 1893, enrolling in the Hopkins School, where he captained the baseball team.
 In September 1894, Ives entered Yale University, studying under Horatio Parker.
 Here he composed in a choral style similar to his mentor, writing church music and even an 1896 campaign song for William McKinley.
 On November 4, 1894, his father died, a crushing blow to him, but to a large degree, he continued the musical experimentation he had begun with him.
 His brother Moss later became a lawyer.

 At Yale, Ives was a prominent figure; he was a member of HeBoule, Delta Kappa Epsilon (Phi chapter) and Wolf's Head Society, and sat as chairman of the Ivy Committee.
 He enjoyed sports at Yale and played on the varsity American football team.
 Michael C. Murphy, his coach, once remarked that it was a "crying shame" that he spent so much time at music as otherwise he could have been a champion sprinter.
 His works Calcium Light Night and Yale-Princeton Football Game show the influence of college and sports on Ives's composition.
 He wrote his Symphony No. 1 as his senior thesis under Parker's supervision.
-Ives continued his work as a church organist until May 1902.
+Ives graduated from Yale in 1898, and continued his work as a church organist until May 1902.